 Have a Sound Operating Strategy

-An operating strategy assists an organisation with allocation of resources in order to support infrastructure and production.
+An operating strategy assists an organization with the allocation of resources in order to support infrastructure and production.
 Think of it like a blueprint for your spare management operation, detailing every nook and cranny and laying out plans for how to make it even better.
 With an operating strategy in place, your workshop can ensure better allocation and use of spare parts at minimum time and cost consumed.
 Having a sound operating strategy ensures that you’re armed against any unforeseen circumstance.

 Operating strategy includes data collection and analysis, which helps you in the long run.
 For example, if optimal management of spare parts isn’t taking place, you can utilise the data collected to identify the reasons and quickly set counter-measures in place.